gaoyifan/diverge-rs/dev.md

 		* to filter response
 		* not able to prune answers
 			* need more data/experiment on this
-* optimize ip/domain map with fst
+* optimize domain map with trie

 dropped
 ---